ColeTownsend/pokemon-go-guide/pages/getting-started/index.md

 ---
 title: Getting Started
-description: "An introduction to Pokemon Go"
+description: "he comprehensive how-to guide for playing the iPhone and Android app game Pokemon Go."
 ---

 Note that this game uses a lot of data.
 It is recommended that you have at least 1gb per month available for steady playing.
 You may use wifi but the shorter range will limit you.